pierrechristian/indonesia-import-export/README.md

 However, 1998 is the end of the New Order Era in Indonesia.
 Post 1998, the Indonesian government placed many new trade policies that might changed the long-run relationships between import and export.
 I would like to check on whether cointegration between import and export is maintained in the post New Order Era.

+## Description of data
+We have four time series recording the monthly export values (in dollars), export weights (in kg), import values (in dollars), and import values (in kg) ranging from January 2013 to December 2022.

 ## Data Source
 Indonesia' Badan Pusat Statistik (Central Statistical Body): https://www.bps.go.id/subject/8/ekspor-impor.html#subjekViewTab3